Jude Saves the World: Plot

-Each week Jude must accompany their mother to her parent’s home for dinner.
+Each week Jude must accompany their mother to her parents' home for dinner.
 His mother warns him that they are too conservative to understand his identity as a non-binary person and forbids him bringing up the subject with them.
 Jude has a warm relationship with their grandmother, but perceives their grandfather as cold, uncommunicative and stuck in his patriarchal habits.
 One evening Jude gives way to their emotional stress and bursts out with their desire to be called Jude and be addressed with the proper pronouns, causing a weeks-long rupture in their relationship with their grandparents (“grand-ghosts”).

 At the end of the book, after a series of turbulent developments in the lives of Jude and Dallas, the two friends are able to reconcile with Stevie, as does Jude with their grandparents.
 In jest, Dallas suggests that Jude write an autobiography which could be titled “Jude Saves the World”.
 When they enter the classroom of their English teacher, Mrs. Bayley, they learn that the next project will be “To write a creative story with yourself as the main character going on a life-changing journey.”

 The story is written in the first-person from Jude’s perspective and deals intensively with the feelings of a young teenager learning to navigate their identity, their social interactions in different contexts, the demands of school assignments, and the need to cope with the at times dramatic effects of adults’ behaviour and attitudes.

 The book includes an author’s note and six-page appendix titled “Queer Glossary”.

 Reception

-Book Reviews

 In a review in Kirkus Reviews Riley’s debut novel Jude Saves the World was considered to be “well intentioned but forgettable” and it was pointed out that the main characters sounded middle-aged and engaged in “treacly dialogue”.
 The reviewer at Publishers Weekly found the book a “positive read” and noted that Jude is “an endearingly earnest narrator, and their supportive bond with Dallas…models healthy, consensual, enthusiastic camaraderie”.